Replacing a Lost License in South Dakota

 - A credit card statement showing your SD address.

-You can replace your driver’s license by mail IF you:
+You can replace your South Dakota driver's license by mail IF:

-NOTE: If you are on active duty in the military or a military dependent, you can replace any SD driver’s license or ID by mail.
+- You are on active duty in the military or a military dependent (regardless of license type).

-To apply for a duplicate license by mail, you must send:
+To apply for a duplicate SD driver's license by mail, you must send:

 - A completed and signed South Dakota Driver License/I.D.
 Card Application.